debarghya17/Tulsi/README.md

 ## 💌 A Personal Note

 > “To my sister, Tulsi Gupta,
 > You’ve always been my guiding light.
-This Rakhi, I offer you not just a thread of love, but a thread of code—woven with admiration, respect, and endless support.
+This Rakhi, I offer you not just a thread of love, but a thread of code—woven with admiration, respect and endless support.
-> Just like the sacred Tulsi plant, this project symbolizes purity, protection, and devotion—blending technology with tradition.
+> Just like the sacred Tulsi plant, this project symbolizes purity, protection and devotion—blending technology with tradition.
 > May this portfolio be your digital sanctuary, just as you’ve been mine in life.”

+---

+### 🌿 From My Heart

+- There’s not much happiness in my life, so I cherish the little things.
+- I feel joy when someone appreciates me.
+- I smile when people share food with me.
+- I feel warmth when someone speaks to me kindly and respectfully.
+- I treasure moments when people treat me like I matter.
+- And I felt something truly special when you said:
+  > “You are my brother, and you have a right over me.”
+  That moment meant more than words can express.

+> This portfolio is not just a gift—it’s a reflection of that feeling, that bond and that quiet joy I carry in my heart.

 ## 📂 Project Setup